-You can import existing projects or create new stacks in Stackery based on serveral types of serverless framework templates.
-This means that if you already have a repository with a valid template file, you can either import that repository directly, or create a new repository based on it.
-At the moment, Stackery supports importing existing stacks from GitHub or GitLab.
+You can import existing projects or create new stacks in Stackery based on several types of infrastructure-as-code templates.
+This means that if you already have a repository with a valid template, you can either import that repository directly, or create a new repository based on it.

 Supported Template Formats

-In Stackery, new stacks are created using the AWS SAM template format by default, though both AWS SAM and Serverless Framework formats are supported.
+New stacks are created using the AWS SAM template format by default, though AWS SAM, AWS CloudFormation, AWS CDK, and Serverless Framework formats are supported.

 AWS Serverless Application Model (AWS SAM)

 AWS SAM is an open-source template specification created by AWS.
 AWS SAM is supported directly by AWS CloudFormation, which allows the application's template flexibility while maintaining syntax consistency.